ObenaufLab/CaTCH/README.md

 - One or multiple BAM files containing the CaTCH reads.
 Each BAM file can be multiplexed or a single sample.
 No alignment is needed.

-- In the case of multiplexed BAMs, a tab-delimited file containing a table matching the multiplexing tags to sample names.
+- In the case of multiplexed BAMs, a tab-delimited file containing a table matching the multiplexing tags to sample names must be provided for *each* BAM file.
-The table should contain 2 named columns: "barcode" and "sample", for the sample tag and sample name respectively.
+The table should contain 2 named columns: "Barcode" and "Sample", for the sample tag and sample name respectively.
 Demultiplexing tags can be a mix of different lengths, but the shorter ones must not be substrings of the longer ones.

 ```